KevinKra/Notes/certifications/aws/developer/resource.md

 - What are the two main components of Cognito?
 - In the example provided, what is the flow to authenticate a user?
 - Can a user pool be considered as a _user directory_?
-- Do all members of the user pool have a directory profile that I can access through an SDK regardless of how they sign in?
+- Do all members of the user pool have a directory profile that can be accessed through an SDK regardless of how they sign in?
+- Do user pools provide MFA?
-- Do user pools provide security features such as MFA, checks for compromised credentials, account takeover protection, and phone and email verification?
+- Do user pools provide checks for compromised credentials?
+- Do user pools provide account takeover protection?
+- Do user pools provide phone verification?
+- Do user pools provide email verification?
-- What can your users obtain with Identity pools?
+- Do your users gain _temporary or permanent_ AWS credentials through Identity pools?
 - Do Identity pools support anonymous guest users?
 - To save user profile information, does your identity pool need to be integrated with a user pool?